yt-project/yt_idv/docs/coordinate_systems.rst

 passing along the additional vertex attributes related to the cartesian bounding boxes.

 Functionality specific to a coordinate system should be defined with a new pre-processor directive flag.
-For spherical coordiantes, this is ``SPHERICAL_GEOM``, and is used in ``ray_tracing.frag.glsl`` for defining and using the functions for transforming from cartesian to spherical coordinates.
+For spherical coordinates, this is ``SPHERICAL_GEOM``, and is used in ``ray_tracing.frag.glsl`` for defining and using the functions for transforming from cartesian to spherical coordinates.
 To add a new one for use in the shaders, add a new entry to the ``yt_idv.scene_components.base_component._geom_directives`` dictionary and